Music of Mesopotamia: Divinity of instruments

 This was especially true of an instrument known as a balag, whose identity is disputed but which may have been a string instrument or a drum.
 During his reign in Lagash (c.
 2100 BCE), Gudea commissioned balags such as 'Great Dragon of the Land' (Ušumgal-kalama) and 'Lady as Exalted as Heaven', and some calendar years were named for the balag that was deified and dedicated.
 Several balags are known to have been minor gods related to the sun-god Utu, associated with law and justice, including ‘Let me live by His Word’, ‘Just Judge’, and ‘Decision of Sky and Earth’.
 Other named instrument-gods include Nin-an-da-gal-ki and the ‘Red-Eyed Lord’ (Lugal-igi-ḫuš).
 Furthermore, some kings inserted their names into the proper name of the instrument; Ishbi-Erra, during the Isin dynasty, dedicated a deified balag named 'Ishbi-Erra trusts in Enlil', suggesting that this instrument was “an intermediary between the earthly king and his divine counterpart.”
 During the rituals associated with these balags, the lines between priest, musician, instrument, god, and king were blurred, and within this context, the Mesopotamians believed the balag played itself.
 Franklin writes:

 Voice

 Contracts for the employment of musicians in temples survive and reveal that a large number of singers were used in the ritual performances.
 While the exact nature of these performances may never be known, musicologist Peter van der Merwe speculates that the vocal tone or timbre was probably similar to the "pungently nasal sound" of the narrow-bore reed pipes.
 He suggests that ancient Mesopotamian singing included trills, mordents, glides and microtonal inflections associated with a nasal timbre; Mesopotamian singers also made use of the drone.
 Reliefs carved in stone show that singers would sometimes squeeze their larynx with their fingers in order to achieve high notes.
-Researchers also know that choral singing was sometimes done in unison and at other times in parts; Geshtinanna was the goddess of signing in unison.
+Researchers also know that choral singing was sometimes done in unison and at other times in parts; Geshtinanna was the goddess of singing in unison.